Crunchy77/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory prints the absolute path name of the current working directory
+0-current_working_directory prints the absolute path name of the current working directory1-listit Display the contents list of your current directory